Major histocompatibility complex, class I-related: Arthritis

 Both ankylosing spondylitis (AS) and rheumatoid arthritis (RA) are chronic inflammatory diseases affecting mostly bones and joints.
 Both of these diseases are also known as autoimmune or autoinflammatory diseases due to the presence of specific autoantibodies.
 It is also worth mentioning that they are often associated with other diseases such as IBD or psoriasis.
 As microbiome is changed in both IBD and psoriasis, it is expected that MAIT cells will again play an important role in overall pathogenesis of all these conditions.
 In both AS and RA systemic frequency of MAIT cells was decreased.
 On the contrary, it was highly elevated in synovial fluid.
 Also some phenotypical changes have been shown.
 For example, activation of MAIT cells positively correlated with AS progression in patients.
 There was also higher production of IL-17 by MAIT cells in peripheral blood and even higher in synovial fluid (none of these appeared in RA).
-Interestingly, it was observed only in male patients.
+It was observed only in male patients.